Henderson Station upgrade

 Construction started in October 2024 and will continue to early 2026.

 Works will mostly take place on weekends and holiday periods during scheduled rail network closures.
-However, from October 2025 through to early 2026 work will continue uninterrupted at Henderson – more information on this is found in the Timeline and construction information section.
+However, from October 2025 through to early 2026 work will continue uninterrupted at Henderson.
+For more information on this, go to the Timeline and construction information section.

 Henderson Station changes